ringlocker/SubstanceCraft/README.md

 # SubstanceCraft
-1.21.8 Fabric mod with fun substances
+1.21.10 Fabric mod with fun substances
-Requires fabric API

 Compiling from source: Requires java 21 and gradle 8.12